 Any contractor should be able to answer these and any other questions you may have before you commit to anything.

-There are many unforeseen dangers of DIY window replacement, from personal injury to incorrect installation and no quality guarantee.
+DIY window replacement has many unforeseen dangers, from personal injury to incorrect installation and no quality guarantee.

 This question depends on your project budget and the condition of your windows.
 If you require any expensive specialty windows, you may want to do those later on.
 On the other hand, if all your windows are damaged or more than 20 years old, you may want to replace them all at once.
 In addition, many contractors offer a discount for larger projects as they can utilize their time more efficiently.

 Bay windows are typically the most expensive windows at an average of $2,000.
 This is because Bay windows are large, and they create extra space for seating.
-As a general rule, the larger and less common windows will be more expensive.
+Generally, the larger and less common windows will be more expensive.
 These include skylights, garden boxes, bows, egress, sliding, awnings, and glass blocks.

-A few window replacement scams to avoid include the bait and switch, buy one get one, and now or never.
-As long as you take your time and get multiple quotes, these scams shouldn’t be a problem for you.
+A few window replacement scams to avoid include the bait-and-switch, buy one get one, and now or never.
+If you take your time and get multiple quotes, these scams shouldn’t be a problem.

-If you live in an area near Eau Claire, Wisconsin, contact our trusted professionals today for your free estimate.
+If you live near Eau Claire, Wisconsin, contact our trusted professionals today for your free estimate.